 A great place to start is your diet.
-I hate the term "diet" because it tends to come with negative connotation of the struggle to lose weight.
-In reality, your diet is the sum of your eating habits.
+I hate the term "diet" because it tends to come with negative connotation of the struggle to lose weight; your diet is the sum of your eating habits.
 Do you find yourself more likely to go out for lunch rather than packing it?
-If you do, do you lean towards fast food?
+If the answer is yes, do you lean towards fast food?
 Are you often using the excuse of not having the time to fix lunch the night before?
-Or perhaps you simply just admit that you find fast food better tasting than healthy.
+Perhaps you simply just admit that you find fast food better tasting than healthy.

-In reality we all use excuses to find ways around what we need to do.
-I'm not a fast food kind of gal, never really was, but for a long time I found myself swinging by the dollar store on my lunch break to purchase my lunch: a can of garbanzo beans mixed with Italian dressing or the occasional frozen lasagna.
-I know, I know...disturbing...(and let's not forget the pile of salt I have dumped on my tomatoes in the past!)
+We all use excuses to find ways around what we need to do.
+I am not a fast-food kind of gal, but for a long time I found myself swinging by the dollar store on my lunch break to purchase something easy.
+It was usually a can of garbanzo beans mixed with Italian dressing or the occasional frozen lasagna that caught my fancy.
+Let's not forget the pile of salt I have dumped on my tomatoes in the past!

 While the vegan and vegetarian diets may not be for everyone, people who live by those dietary habits have been shown to have lower blood pressure.
 Just some food for thought...